renormalist/perl-benchmarking-taintmode/README.md

 list of modules that only fail due to that reason but look ok otherwise, so we can force install them first, and the others should work normal.

+Alternatively, you can build Perl with and additional option `--silentnotaint` (this came after the below list) but some modules that explicitely test their tainting still fail.

 ```
 for i in \